snowflakedb/snowflake-ingest-java/README.md

     -   Here is the link for documentation [Key Pair Generator](https://docs.snowflake.com/en/user-guide/key-pair-auth.html)

-# Code style
+# Contributing to this repo

+Each PR must pass all required github action merge gates before approval and merge.

+- CLA: all contributers must sign the Snowflake CLA.
+This is a one time signature, please provide your email so we can work with you to get this signed after you open a PR.
-We use [Google Java format](https://github.com/google/google-java-format) to format the code.
+- Formatting: in addition to tests, we use [Google Java format](https://github.com/google/google-java-format) to format the code.
 To format all files, run:
 ```bash
 ./format.sh
 ````

+Thank you for contributing!
+We will review and approve PRs as soon as we can.